dtm-labs/en.dtm.pub/docs/practice/msg.md

 - Writing polling tasks to take messages from the local message table and send them to the message queue
 - consuming messages and sending them to the appropriate processing service

-Comparing the two, 2-phase messaging has the following advantages.
+Comparing the two, 2-phase message has the following advantages.
 - No need to learn or maintain any message queues
 - No polling tasks to handle
 - No need to consume messages

-## VS transactional messaging
+## VS transactional message

-The above problem can also be solved using RocketMQ's transactional messaging solution (see [The Seven Most Classic Solutions to Distributed Transactions](https://medium.com/@dongfuye/the-seven-most-classic-solutions-for-distributed-transaction-management-3f915f331e15) for more details on the solution) to ensure the eventual consistency of data.
-If transactional messaging is used, the work required includes.
+The above problem can also be solved using RocketMQ's transactional message solution (see [The Seven Most Classic Solutions to Distributed Transactions](https://medium.com/@dongfuye/the-seven-most-classic-solutions-for-distributed-transaction-management-3f915f331e15) for more details on the solution) to ensure the eventual consistency of data.
+If transactional message is used, the work required includes.
 - opening a local transaction, sending a half-message, committing the transaction, and sending a commit message
 - consume timeout half-messages, query the local database for received timeout half-messages, and then perform Commit/Rollback
 - consume the committed message and send the message to the processing service

-Comparing the two solutions, 2-phase messaging has the following advantages.
+Comparing the two solutions, 2-phase message has the following advantages.
 - No need to learn or maintain any message queues
-- Complex operations between local transactions and sending messages need to be handled manually and can be buggy if not careful, while 2-phase messaging is fully automated
+- Complex operations between local transactions and sending messages need to be handled manually and can be buggy if not careful, while 2-phase message is fully automated
 - No need to consume messages

 2-phase messages are similar to RocketMQ's transaction messages in terms of 2-phase commit, and are a new architecture inspired by RocketMQ's transaction messages.
 The naming of 2-phase messages, instead of reusing RocketMQ's transaction messages, is mainly due to the fact that 2-phase messages are a significant architectural change, while on the other hand, using the name "transaction messages" in the context of distributed transactions can be confusing.